sahilj30/Medical-Insurance-Predictor/README.md

 **Visualization** :

               1. If you are a smoker then you has to pay more, depend on your  BMI charges vary and as age increases charges increases.
               2. You need to spend more money on your health insurance, so instead of that be healthy, take your health seriously, quit bad habits like smoking.
-Do                                  exercise to reduce your BMI and by doing that you can save your money that you are investing on Medical Insurance.
+Do exercis reduce                  your BMI and by doing that you can save your money that you are investing on Medical Insurance.

 **Model Building** :